 Frank recorded on and off for the next five years, playing 6- and 12-string guitar, bass, dobro, mandolin, keyboards, and percussion.
 By the end of 2006 he had assembled enough material for another CD, BUT ENOUGH ABOUT ME.

 The music on BUT ENOUGH ABOUT ME is a cheerful hodge-podge of Beatlesque pop-rock, ballads, doo-wop, and folk.
-The Japanese music blog, Future United of Blue, declared it the #4 album of 2007, alongside major-label releases from the likes of The Smithereens and Queens of the Stone Age.
+The Japanese music blog, Future United of Blue, declared it the #4 album of 2007, alongside major-label releases by The Smithereens and Queens of the Stone Age.
 One of Frank's songs, “Drink Her Goodbye”, was covered in 2009 by Canadian artist Jaimie Vernon.

 Frank continued recording and completed his third CD, THE BOY WHO ALWAYS GOT PICKED LAST, in November 2012.
 Frank's third CD is more sharply focused than its predecessors, clocking in at a lean 50 minutes.
 Nevertheless, THE BOY WHO ALWAYS GOT PICKED LAST draws from a wide palette, incorporating diverse elements like folk, grunge, and hip hop, while still firmly rooted in classic rock and roll.
 The Roots Music Report (which gathers airplay statistics from independent radio stations) listed THE BOY WHO ALWAYS GOT PICKED LAST at #6 nationally (and #3 in Pennsylvania).